hosuzuki/hosuzuki/README.md

 🧠 　I’m interested in machine learning and AI.

 📖 　I love reading books.
+My favorite book would be the "The Hitchhiker's Guide to the Galaxy."

 💻: I’m currently a student at 42 Tokyo learning C lang.